 So if you plan to install 16 GB of RAM on your PC, then instead of going for a single 16 GB module, get 2 x 8 GB RAM modules.

-Yes, in order to leverage Dual Channel technology, the RAM slot does matter.
+Yes, to leverage Dual Channel technology, the RAM slot does matter.

-To determine which slot to use first, refer to the motherboard’s manual.
+To determine which slot to use first, look at the motherboard’s manual.

-Generally, you should first plug the slot in the second RAM slot, then fourth, then first and then third.
+Generally, it would be best to plug the slot in the second RAM slot, the fourth, the first, and then the third.

-RAM modules do not determine whether they are dual channel or not.
-Motherboard and the CPU determines whether they support dual, triple or even quad channel.
+RAM modules do not determine whether they are dual channels or not.
+The motherboard and the CPU determine whether they support double, triple, or even quad channels.

-Any RAM stick can conform to single, dual, triple or quad channel if the motherboard supports the technology.
+Any RAM stick can conform to the single, dual, triple, or quad-channel if the motherboard supports the technology.

 As a rule of thumb, a good PC builder should avoid building a PC with an odd number of memory sticks.

-Now if you have three RAM sticks, you should have no issues with running them, however, there is a possibility that you two of the RAMs may not leverage the Dual Channel technology.
+Now if you have three RAM sticks, you should have no issues running them.
+However, you two of the RAMs may not leverage the Dual Channel technology.

-Can I Use Memory Sticks with Different Capacity for Dual Channel?
+5. Can I Use Memory Sticks with Different Capacity for Dual Channels?

-Say for instance you have a 16 GB and an 8 GB RAM.
+Say, for instance, you have 16 GB and 8 GB RAM.

-You can most certainly use these together for Dual Channel, however, only the common amount of RAM on both sticks will run in Dual Channel.
+You can use these together for Dual Channel.
+However, only the typical amount of RAM on both sticks will run in Dual Channel.

-So for instance, only 8+8 GB of RAM will work in dual channel (partial dual channel), while the rest will work in single channel.
+So, for instance, only 8+8 GB of RAM will work in dual channels (partial dual channel), while the rest will work in a single track.